blac-byte/MeetMyProf/app/routes/README.md

 1. dashboard

-   Just a route to load the dashboard.html
+   Just a route to load the dashboard.html and prepare the schedule using get_todays_schedule() function.

 1. logout

-   Logs out user
+   Logs the current user out.
+Clears out the session data.